Table of Contents

 In order to keep users onboard, you need to immediately show them the value of your app.
 They downloaded it because they thought it would help fulfill a need, and you need to show them as quickly as possible that it will indeed fulfill it.
-Anything that slows you down from showing the app’s value makes it more likely the user will lose interest (yes, humans are fickle and impatient creatures).
+Anything that slows you down from showing the product’s value makes it more likely the user will lose interest (yes, humans are fickle and impatient creatures).

 Things that can slow you down include long tutorials, requests for information, long sign-up procedures, and too much information all at once.
-If your app lets people search for waterfront properties, let them go ahead and search.
+If your application lets people search for waterfront properties, let them go ahead and search.
 If it’s a game, let them play.
 The fewer obstacles to getting them to experience the value of your app, the better.
 Give the user a little something before they have to give you anything.

 3. Ask Only for What You Absolutely Need

 It sounds odd, but regarding permissions, you want to ask as early or as late as possible.
-If your app cannot provide value without a piece of information or access, ask for this right away.
-In fact, if access or information is denied, let the user know that the app cannot work for them and why.
-On the other hand, if you want them to create an account using their email address, or if you want to send them push notifications (but it’s not necessary for your app to function), ask them for this only after they have had a chance to explore the app and see its value
+If your application cannot provide value without a piece of information or access, ask for this right away.
+In fact, if access or information is denied, let the user know that the software cannot work for them and why.
+On the other hand, if you want them to create an account using their email address, or if you want to send them push notifications (but it’s not necessary for your app to function), ask them for this only after they have had a chance to explore the product and see its value

 4. Streamlining the User Experience